CLOSE

 However, this is not a bad thing, but in fact a benefit of living here, as strangers often take time to help me when I am having trouble.
 Interpersonal communication is also a bit different here from how it is in the West.
 For example, people don't always say the first thing that comes to mind.
 Japanese people have the sense to think of the other person's feelings before speaking.
 I myself have gotten used to the Japanese way of communicating, so I may be in for some culture shock when speaking with locals if I go back home.

-At the NTT Laboratories, I am surrounded by people I can respect who are conducting top level research, and I work in a superbly exciting research environment.
+At the NTT R&D, I am surrounded by people I can respect who are conducting top level research, and I work in a superbly exciting research environment.
 With the freedom I have been given in my studies and choice of research topic, I am sure that if I continue my research here, then I will produce results that will impact my research field.
 In actuality, we are producing world class results in my field of speech recognition.
 I can also conduct my research in English without any concern for the language barrier, as my fellow researchers all speak impeccable English.
 Even when the discussion changes to Japanese, my coworkers are very considerate of me, and I am able to join the discussion without any obstruction.

-Not only the people here, but the scale of our budget is a superior feature of NTT Laboratories.
-For example, my research is something that can be performed on simple computers, but we need many computers when performing experiments.
+Not only the people here, but the scale of our budget is a superior feature of NTT R&D. For example, my research is something that can be performed on simple computers, but we need many computers when performing experiments.
 The more computers you have, the faster you can run experiments and therefore the more different experiments you can run.
 When compared with the number of computers available in a university, I feel like we're really making full use of the research facilities available at our corporation.
 This is just one of many appealing aspects of working at NTT.

 PAGE TOP